Scenes from Spain’s Great Recession (2008 – 2014)

 My best Spanish friend described the network of cousins bailing out cousins within her family: this month Maria needs 400 bucks to pay rent.

 Next month, Sonia’s kid needs a laptop so he can start university.
+The cousins stepped up.
 They didn’t like it, but they helped out, and things kept moving forward.

 2. The underground economy is huge.

 People work off-contract all the time, and I’m sure there was even more of it during the crisis.